terwer/siyuan-plugin-publisher/README.md

 Publishing articles from siyuan-note to platforms such as Yuque, cnblogs, WordPress, Typecho, HUGO, HEXO, etc.

+Support features such as fast publishing, image bed management, platform expansion, smart labels, etc.

+This plugin promises that all functions will be free forever.
+If you want to support the developer, please [Donate freely](https://github.com/terwer/siyuan-plugin-publisher#Donate).

 > 🌹Reminder: This plugin is an upgraded version of the original `Siyuan Notes Publishing Tool` widget.
 Its functions
 > include all the functions provided by the original widget.
 It also provides a convenient menu operation entry, and has
 > carried out a series of bug fixes and experience optimization.